✨ How to Write a Hugo Shortcode

 Element 2A description of element 2.

-NB: here I generate HTML output, so the right syntax to use it, is {{< >}}
+NB: I have generated HTML output, so the right syntax to use it, is {{< >}} and not {{% %}} which is markdown-aware.

 Some ideas for future shortcodes